Shokodev/schoko/README.md

 /devices
 ```

 Careful!
-This creats a BACnet network and scans for devices.
+This creates a BACnet network config and will overwrite it if one exits.
-If there is a existing network with devices, it will be overwritten.
+After that it scans for devices.. each received device will be checked if its already
+in the final view, to set the "alreadyImported" property.
+Then you will receive a list
+with all imported and not imported devices of the given BACnet network.

-An be aware of the time you set in settings for "scanSeconds"...
+And be aware of the time you set in settings for "scanSeconds"...
 you will only receive the response afterwards!

 _Respon Example (ArrayList with device objects)_
 ```
 [
     {
-        "name": "Site01'AS01",
+        "alreadyImported":true,
+        "name":"Site01'AS01",
-        "modelName": "PXC100-E.D / HW=V3.00",
+        "modelName":"PXC100-E.D / HW=V3.00",
-        "ipAddress": "[c0,a8,1,b1,ba,c0]",
-        "instanceNumber": 2098177
+        "description":"192.168.1.177:47808",
+        "instanceNumber":2098177
     }
 ]
 ```